mcsee/Software-Design-Articles/Articles/Blogging/10 Invaluable Tips for Successful Tech Articles/readme.md

 ![10 Invaluable Tips for Successful Tech Articles](10%20Invaluable%20Tips%20for%20Successful%20Tech%20Articles.jpg)

-> TL;DR: More tips for technical writting

 *I'm a developer learning to write technical articles.
 This is my journey.*

+> TL;DR: More tips for technical writing

 # 1. Go straight to the point